chemerisuk/better-dom/README.md

 * `[a='value1' b="value2"]` instead of `<div a="value1" b="value2"></div>`
 * `ul>li.item$*3` instead of `<ul><li class="item1"></li><li class="item2"></li><li class="item3"></li></ul>`

-Because of code size emmet expressions support is only for HTML strings and has some limitations for now, but major features are in place.
+Because of code size emmet expressions support is only for HTML strings for now.
+Take a look at the [emmet cheat sheet](http://docs.emmet.io/cheat-sheet/) for more examples.

 ## Easy localization
 Multilanguage support is often required for an extension. `DOM.importStrings` allows to add a localized string which may be displayed in a html element using `data-i18n` attribute with the appropriate key.